Balochi Culture

 Lashari

-Another tribe founded by one of the Jalal khan sons, Lashar Khan, is a Balochi tribe in different parts of Pakistan.
+Another tribe founded by one of the Jalal Khan sons, Lashar Khan, is the Balochi tribe, which is found in different parts of Pakistan.

 Each tribe has distinct customs, traditions, and codes of conduct passed on from generation to generation.